 8. Society6 — the marketplace for art buyers

 Society6 is structurally similar to Redbubble — upload art, earn royalty — but the customer base is different.
-Buyers come for wall art, framed prints, throw pillows, and home decor rather than meme tees.
+Buyers come for wall art, framed prints, throw pillows, and home decor rather than graphic tees.

 Best for: Artists with a cohesive visual style targeting home and lifestyle buyers.